MakisChristou/merkle-rs/README.md

 # merkle-rs
-A Merkle tree implementation in Rust 🌲🦀!
+A Merkle Tree implementation in Rust 🌲🦀!

 - Supports merkle proof generation/verification for a set of files
 - Contains 2 networked binaries (a client and a server)